Harleysville Child Support

 Child support orders can also raise complications when one parent needs to enforce or modify the order.
 Moreover, a child’s needs will change over time, which can cause conflicts between parents that require legal assistance and, in some cases, judicial intervention.
 The experienced Harleysville child support attorneys of Rubin, Glickman, Steinberg & Gifford P.C. help our clients resolve the issues that may arise in formulating, enforcing, and modifying child support arrangements.

-Statutory Rules for Calculating Child Support Levels in Harleysville
+Statutory Rules for Calculating Child Support Levels

 Pennsylvania law now uses the court-formulated child support guidelines as a baseline for determining the amount of child support that a parent will pay.
 The court then looks at other facts to arrive at a final determination of child support, with the goal of treating similarly-situated parents similarly under the law.
 Some of the factors that courts look at in determining child support obligations include:

 - Each parent’s earning capacity, which in many cases is higher than the parent’s actual income

 - The family’s standard of living prior to separation, if applicable

 - Any other support obligations that each parent is subject to